supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.

+1. Login to WIN1 virtual machine with the password as provided in the environment tab.

 1. Go to https://aka.ms/lademo in your browser.
 Log in with the ODL_User_Id Administrator credentials.

 1. Explore the available tables listed in the tab on the left side of the screen.